Characters of the Tekken series: NANCY-MI847J

 NANCY-MI847J is a massive robotic security unit under the command of Jin Kazama.
 It is very difficult to destroy and possesses an arsenal of missiles and lasers.
 NANCY only appears in Tekken 6's arcade mode and "Time Attack" Mode as a bonus round battle before the player fights Jin.
-In the story mode, the robot is controllable in one level of the story mode when the player attempts infiltration of G Corporation's headquarters.
-NANCY is revealed to be the very first character that utilizes Wall Bound, which soon applied in Tekken 7, starting from guest character Geese Howard in Season 1, then all characters as of Season 2.
+In the story mode, the robot is controllable in one level when the player attempts infiltration of G Corporation's headquarters.
+NANCY is the very first character that utilizes Wall Bound, which soon applied in Tekken 7, starting from guest character Geese Howard in Season 1, then all characters as of Season 2.

-Steve West of Cinema Blend said about the character's fighting style: "NANCY doesn't react like a typical Tekken opponent.
+Steve West of CinemaBlend said about the character's fighting style: "NANCY doesn't react like a typical Tekken opponent.
 Rather than block your puny attempts to damage it, the robot will simply attack you whenever it feels like it."
 Dale North of Destructoid commented in 2008: "Where do [Namco] get these [character] names?
 Bob and Nancy?
 That sounds like a Middle-American suburban couple."